AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 If no roles or groups are mapped, the default setting is that all active licenses in your CRM will have Standard user access.

-* Marketo Measure Standard User: Provide the role or group value for users that should have read-only access to the Marketo Measure application.
+* [!DNL Marketo Measure] Standard User: Provide the role or group value for users that should have read-only access to the [!DNL Marketo Measure] application.
-* Marketo Measure Account Admin User: Provide the role or group value for users that should have administrative access to the Marketo Measure application.
+* [!DNL Marketo Measure] Account Admin User: Provide the role or group value for users that should have administrative access to the [!DNL Marketo Measure] application.
 This means that the role has access to change configurations and settings related to your Account.

 If multiple roles or groups should be mapped to a role, enter each value separated by a comma.